|Insurances Accepted||Download Patient Forms||Request Appointment Online|

 Choosing the right podiatrist is one of the most important decisions you can make.
 You want someone who is caring, knowledgeable, and accessible.
 Someone willing to take the time to go over all of your options and treat you as a person, not just a patient.

-At Foot and Ankle Sports Center, we pride ourselves on our patient service.
+As Pembroke Pines podiatrists, we pride ourselves on our patient service.
 We offer a knowledgeable staff, safe and proven procedures, and the latest in medical technology.

 We’ve created this web site for both new and current patients.
 It includes specific information on our practice and our doctor along with general foot & ankle care information.